-How Does Bad Credit Affect Business Loan Application
+How Bad Credit Affect Business Loan Applications

 What credit score is considered?

 Credit scores and the overall credit history that make up that score are a critical part of the borrowing process.
 Lenders use these scores to determine a borrower’s eligibility for a loan as well as the amount of that loan.
 Any borrower considering a business loan should understand the impact credit history has on a business loan application.